Template - Filters

 Resize

 You can use the resize filter to resize images.
-It works by setting a max-width value in pixels.
+It works by setting a fixed width in pixels for which each image will be upscaled or downscaled to match.
 The height will be automatically adjusted to match the same ratio.

 Example resizing images in Steps to Reproduce (Proof of Concept) to 300 pixels wide: